Olufolasade Adamolekun: Youth National Teams

-Jamaica

 Adamolekun accepted the Jamaica U-17 call-up to participate in the 2018 CONCACAF Women's U-17 Championship qualification from October 16–22, 2017 in Port-au-Prince, Haiti.
 Adamolekun earned the top goal scorer accolades of the tournament, notching 4 goals in 3 games in qualification.

 At the age of 16, Adamolekun was named to the Jamaica U-20 roster for the 2018 CONCACAF Women's U-20 Championship qualification in Basseterre, St. Kitts.
 In the first match, Adamolekun scored the lone goal to give Jamaica a 1–0 win against the Dominican Republic.
 Jamaica secured a berth to the 2018 CONCACAF Women's U-20 Championship on the strength of a first-place finish in the final round of the Caribbean qualifying.
 Adamolekun ended the qualification tournament with two goals in three matches.

 Adamolekun was named to the Jamaica 2018 CONCACAF Women's U-20 Championship roster in Couva, Trinidad & Tobago.
 Adamolekun scored a goal in Jamaica's 2–2 tie against Nicaragua, and was credited with the well taken free kick that put Jamaica on level ground against the United States.